 CORAL GABLES, Fla. -- Hurricane Wilma is giving Miami and

-Georgia Tech the weekend off.
+Georgia Tech the weekend off, but Florida Atlantic will still make

 With Wilma expected to arrive with potentially devastating force